onionpancakes/chassis/README.md

 ### Alias Elements

 Alias elements are implemented as `c/resolve-alias` (via `c/resolve-alias-with-meta`) function calls.
 As a result, they also block compilation.
-However, the arguments pass to `c/resolve-alias` will be compiled.
+However, the arguments passed to `c/resolve-alias` will be compiled.

 ```clojure
 (defmethod c/resolve-alias ::CompileMyAlias